Bandwidth/faq/messaging/tollFreeSMS.md

-Yes, you can, but you will need to first order a Toll-Free number, then <a href="https://catapult.inetwork.com/pages/support/">open a ticket</a> asking to enable the number.
-Toll Free numbers are not automatically SMS enabled.
+Yes, you can, but you will need to first order a Toll-Free number.
+Toll free numbers are automatically enabled with SMS.